-Predominantly a UK company Awin also have programs for those promoting to markets in the USA and in many other countries too.
+Predominantly a UK company Awin (formerly called Affiliate Window) also have programs for those promoting to markets in the USA and in many other countries too.

-They are a very well established and reputable company.
+They’re a well-established and reputable company.
 If you are looking to not only join a good network with a wide choice of retailers, but also get help boosting conversions they are ideal.
 A blog which gets updated regularly contains lots of good information and they have a ‘strategy hub’ which you can use to read whitepapers, articles and other documentation.

 The network has lots of big websites you can promote such as: